 US security strategy turns against EU as far-right gains rise

-President Donald Trump, as the White House adopts a confrontational ideological stance toward the European Union Credit: AFP / Belga
+President Donald Trump, as the White House formalises a confrontational ideological stance toward the European Union Credit: AFP / Belga

-The publication of the United States’ new National Security Strategy (NSS) on December 5 allowed President Donald Trump to hammer home the foreign policy choices distilled on numerous occasions since the 2024 election and the Munich Security Conference.
+The publication of the United States’ National Security Strategy (NSS) on December 5 crystallised President Donald Trump’s foreign-policy choices, articulated on numerous occasions since the 2024 election and the Munich Security Conference.

 The real novelty is that, beyond the flurry of social media posts and occasional statements to the press, a document bearing the president’s seal and signature launches a virulent ideological fight against the European Union and some of its member states.

-For 13 months now, European leaders have become accustomed to America’s waning commitment to NATO, its withdrawal from international climate negotiations and acceleration of domestic oil and gas production and exports, trade litigations, the end of USAID, the intended end of mass immigration, and the fight against drug cartels.
+For 13 months now, European leaders have become accustomed to America’s waning commitment to NATO, its withdrawal from international climate negotiations and acceleration of domestic oil and gas production and exports, trade litigation, the end of USAID, the intended end of mass immigration, and the fight against drug cartels.
 These ‘America First’ policy choices are all part of the NSS, and they are not new.
+What is new is their formalisation and ideological coherence.

-But, shocking as it may be to a number of European leaders and analysts, the newly published strategy’s blunt transparency has one merit: it describes what to really expect from U.S. diplomacy
+But, shocking as it may be to a number of European leaders and analysts, the strategy’s blunt transparency has one merit: it describes what to expect from U.S. diplomacy for the remainder of the current presidential term and potentially beyond.

 Europe’s response amid rising tensions

 Instead, the document notes sanctimoniously that “many Europeans regard Russia as an existential threat”, and offers significant diplomatic engagement to “reestablish conditions of strategic stability across the Eurasian landmass”.
-Notable too that the Asia chapter doesn’t mention Russia at all, although it is America’s neighbour to the West.
+It is notable, too, that the Asia chapter doesn’t mention Russia at all, although it is America’s neighbour to the West.

 To most Europeans and some Americans, such a narrative is bound to sound like the biggest reversal of U.S. foreign policy in 80 years.
-But all the decisions made by the United States since January have shattered the foundations of the Western world and, with few exceptions, left European leaders perplexed and angry.
+All the decisions made by the United States since the inauguration have shattered the foundations of the Western world and, with few exceptions, left European leaders perplexed and angry.

 The brief section in the NSS about Europe is nothing short of a violent tirade.
 The continent is described as facing the “stark prospect of civilisational erasure”, to the point that it may be “unrecognisable in 20 years or less” due to mass migration.
 The EU itself is specifically targeted for its “regulatory suffocation” and its “activities (…) that undermine political liberty and sovereignty”.

 In retrospect, Vice-President J.D.
-Vance’s speech at the Munich Security Conference in February was not an early-tenure gaffe, as some Europeans may have wanted to think back then.
+Vance’s speech at the Munich Security Conference in February last year was not an early-tenure gaffe, as some Europeans may have wanted to believe at the time.
 It was the harbinger of an unapologetic policy of interference in European political processes, in tune with the Trump Administration’s core interests and connivance with Russia.

 Washington’s chosen allies inside Europe